 Review: When I think of Dyson, I immediately think of top-of-the-line products — those "never lose suction" commercials really made an impression.
 Before trying this purifying fan, the only thing I had tried was the vacuum, which I love, but this fan is just as good.
 Having both cooling and heating capabilities is a game-changer, especially as I work from home and can have localized temperature settings right at my desk.
 It's sleek, lightweight, and easy to move around to wherever I need it to be.
 I rarely use the app on my phone honestly, but it's great to have the option in case the remote isn't near (although the remote is also magnetized to stick to the fan itself, which is a brilliant feature).

 The small screen on the fan is really what blows me away, though.
-It showcases the pollutants as a number and color: 1-33 is green and very good (usually my space is around a seven); 34-66 is still green, but good; 67-100 is yellow and fair; 101-150 is red and poor; 151-200+ is very poor and, in some cases, hazardous.
+It showcases the pollutants as a number and color: 1-33 is green and very good (usually my space is around a seven); 34-66 is still green, but just good; 67-100 is yellow and fair; 101-150 is red and poor; 151-200+ is very poor and, in some cases, hazardous.
 Honestly, I never really thought much about the quality of the air around me until I started using this fan.
 Every time I light a candle, the number shoots up into the 200s.
 Every time I do my hair with my Revlon Hair Dryer, it shoots up into the 100s.
-It's wild to think about all of the times I've inhaled less than ideal air conditions and not even known about it and I credit the Dyson Air Purifier with becoming a little more self-aware.
+It's wild to think about all of the times I've inhaled less than ideal air conditions and not even known about it.
+I credit the Dyson Air Purifier with helping me become a little more self-aware.

 Overall grade: A-